seanmorris/sm-gen/pages/writing-pages.md

 header: <filepath> # The header template to use, defaults to "templates/header.php"
 footer: <filepath> # The footer template to use, defaults to "templates/footer.php"

-noSearch: <boolean> # Whether this page should appear in search, defaults to TRUE
+noSearch: <boolean> # Suppress this page from search defaults to FALSE
 ---
 ```